Gargarensis/Auction-Maker/README.md

 # Auction-Maker

-To modify the prices, edit the lists.rkt file.
+To modify the prices, rename config.rkt.dist in config.rkt and edit.